brayden-s-haws/collab-email-journal/README.md

    - Implement seasonal or event-based question themes

 ## Files
-This describes the role of key files in creating the couples journal experience:
+This describes the role of key files in creating the collaborative journal experience:

 - **main.py**: Application entry point that manages scheduling and coordinates all system components
 - **question_gen.py**: Handles AI question generation, database queries for previous questions, and prompt formatting